porrasm/macro-framework/docs/markdown/getting_started.md

 The framework is started with a single method ```MacroFramework.Macros.Start(Setup)``` and it can be stopped with ```MacroFramework.Macros.Stop()```.
 When the application starts it will start a global keyboard hook which listens to all your keypresses.
 These keypresses will be caught in desktop mode and in most application (e.g. some fullscreen games might prevent the keyboard hook from receiving events).
 These keyvents will be used for activating macros relates to keyvents.

 The framework also has a main loop which runs every X milliseconds.
 You can set this option in the [Setup](../html/class_macro_framework_1_1_setup.html) class.
-This main loop is currently only used for timer based events.
+This main loop is used for timer based events (so the smaller the main loop delay the more accurate the timers are).
+The keyevents are also queued up and handled in the main loop.

 The framework also offers support for text commands.